Last updated July 2026

 Where is Lake Rotoiti Scenic Reserve?

-20km north-east of Rotorua on SH30.
-The main track access is at Korokitewao Bay on Lake Rotoiti, or from the Lake Rotoehu end.
+20 km north-east of Rotorua off State Highway 30, with track access at Korokitewao Bay on Lake Rotoiti or the Lake Rotoehu end.

 How long is Hinehopu’s Track?